Finite-Part Integration of the Hilbert Transform: One-sided Hilbert Transforms

-The integrals inside the sum in equation \eqref{proofeqnprincipalvalueorder1onepolexmgx} are convergent.
-However, the second integral in the right-hand side of the same equation is simply the one-sided Hilbert transform of $g(x)$.
-If we apply equation \eqref{mainequationprincipalvalueorder1onepole} on the right-hand side's second integral, then we recover equation \eqref{mainequationprincipalvalueorder1onepolexmgx}.
+The integrals within the sum of equation \eqref{proofeqnprincipalvalueorder1onepolexmgx} are convergent.
+However, the second integral on the right-hand side of the same equation is simply the one-sided Hilbert transform of $g(x)$.
+If we apply equation \eqref{mainequationprincipalvalueorder1onepole} to the second integral of the right-hand side, then we recover equation \eqref{mainequationprincipalvalueorder1onepolexmgx}.